PART 3- Leaving Seward, and arriving in Valdez-

 of the sky became too dark to see.
 What an amazing day overall.
 The morning started with Resurrection Bay, Aialik Fjord, Aialik Glacier, and Marbled Murrelets, and ending with a totally unexpected treat: Common Murre adults with their fledglings!
 Add to that a beautiful sunset over the Gulf of Alaska!!

 following the ship along the waterline.
-In the blackness of the night sky all I
+In the blackness outside, all I

-could see were these bright white balls illuminated from the ship's lights flying alongside the ship at water level with
+could see were these small bright white balls illuminated from the ship's lights flying along the side of the ship at water level with

 again.